 Put your life on hold for two years!

 People can brag all they want about what university they attended, how well they performed in their graduate courses, and even about their war stories concerning the "defense" of their dissertation.
 Remember- "the proof is in the pudding!"
-Special THANK YOU to my Dissertation Chair, Dr. Steven R. Terrell, and to the wonder members of the committee!
+Special THANK YOU to my Dissertation Chair, Dr. Steven R. Terrell, and to the wonderful members of the committee!

 My dissertation was entitled "Impact of Information Technology (IT) Industry Certification on the Achievement of High School Students Enrolled in Technology Courses."
 Thus, one is able to already discern from the title that this would be a worthwhile endeavor- exploring whether or not teachers who had IT certifications could have a positive impact on students taking IT courses.
 While one could easily surmise that this may be the case, could this be proven and quantified by data?
 What follows is an abstract of my dissertation.